muppet9010/Factorio-Careful-Driver/README.md

 - Players can walk in to the water or void and treated similar to how vehicles are currently.
 - Players can walk down cliffs in the right direction only.
 Does a percentage of max health (ignores shields)
-- A way for players to appear to stay in the water vehicle for a few seconds until the effect finishes, then get ejected out.
-Will need to be done in a way that doesn't confuse other mods in to thinking the player died.
-Mod option for if players are ejected from void entering cars or not.
-Maybe we just leave the player in the vehicle (allow players in a stuck vehicle) as its got a collision box, etc. Only issue is if the player is too far from land to get out themselves?
 - Trains that are driven to the end of a rail track will derail.
 - Trains won't stop instantly when they loose their path.
 Instead they will have to slow down at their max breaking speed.
 This will take effect when a player messes with a trains orders while its moving or removes rail track in a rail network.
 - Some feature around spider-vehicles walking in to water and off the map (void tiles).
 At present nothing is done to spider vehicles.